rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 - **Application Logic**: which are dependent on user-cases, contains Data Transfer Objects (containers of data flowing to and from Presentation) and Application Services (orchestrate tasks and workflows).
 - **Domain Logic**: Invariant to use-cases, contains Domain Model (holds data and behavior) and Domain Services.

 Domain Logic is all about embedding business rules into code.
-Business rules are statements that detail the implementation of a business process or describe a business policy to be taken into acccount.
+Business rules are statements that detail the implementation of a business process or describe a business policy to be taken into account.
 A few patterns are available for organizing business logic:
 - *Transaction Script Pattern*: this is a procedural approach.
 Each user action from the Presentation layer triggers an Application layer endpoint, that invokes a script.
 The script will see the entire logical transaction end-to-end.
 - *Table Module Pattern*: this is a database-centric approach.
 One module is created per table in the database and contains all the queries and commands to interact with that particular table.
 The Application layer will need to determine which module to call for different steps of a workflow.
 - *Domain Model Pattern*: is an object-oriented model that fully represents the behavior and processes of the business domain.
 Classes represents live entities in the domain, and contain properties and methods reflecting actual behavior of these entities and associated business rules. *Aggregate Model* refers to the core object of a domain model.
 These classes are persistence agnostic, and access domain services to interact with persistence layer.